-The campus has two full-service Automatic Teller Machines (ATMs) with 24-hour access.
-One is located near the Building 400 courtyard.
+The campus has two full-service Automated Teller Machines (ATMs) with 24-hour access.
+One is located on the main side of the campus.
 The second is across Chapman Avenue in front of the Bookstore, Building 2000.
 Both machines accept several different types of credit and bank debit cards.
-This service is offered by the Orange County Teachers Federal Credit Union and is not affiliated with or a responsibility of the college or the Associated Students.
+This service is offered by the SchoolsFirst Federal Credit Union (formerly OCTFCU) and is not affiliated with or a responsibility of the college or the Associated Students.
 Both machines dispense \$5 and \$20 bills and assess a charge of \$1.50 for non-members of the credit union co-op.